SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

 ### 2.2 Via command On Terminal(Repartition a disk space on a remote VM)

+There are two ways to enlarge the partition of VM.
+One is that enlarge the

+source partition into big partition than the formal size of the source

+partition; Another is that create a new partition and mount that new partition

+with the data space of VM.

+#### 2.2.1Enlarge the source partition into bigger partition

 Once quitting the VM Debian during upgrading software or others, there only

 have a light down space.
 So I need use `Ctrl` + `Alt` + `Fn`(n from 1 to 6).